mrciolino/wiki-backup/locations/Forge-Dimension.md

 A **magical ring** that opens a portal to and from the **Forge Dimension**, worn by [Bazzdos](/characters/bazzdos).

 ## The Age of Acensded
-ffoge dimension, ocnce tAKEN FROM the realam of fire, returned to the realm after the mortis civil war.
-This destroyed the forge and left bazzdos without a Forge.
+The forge dimension, once taken from the realam of fire, returned to the realm after the Mortis Lux Civil War (5 AD).
+This destroyed the forge and left bazzdos without a Forge until he could take over the City of Brass.

-> See Event: City of Brass
+> See Event: [City of Brass]

 ### 🏗️ Manufactured & Produced Items
 - 🛡️ [Gilembror's-Appeasement](/items/Gilembror's-Appeasement)